kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

-Yes, the `--oidc-configuration-path` flag should be removed from the kube-apiserver manifest.
+Yes, the `--authentication-config` flag should be removed from the kube-apiserver manifest.

 ### Monitoring Requirements